Ahantya/lalu/README.md

-microprocessor made in class or something like that logism check/files are instructions used for assembler.py which then gives u instructions to put into the microprocessor, which gives u a final result
+microprocessor made in class or something like that logism check/files are instructions used for assembler.py which then gives u instructions to put into the microprocessor, which gives u a final result in one of the registers i think